incore-design/AntFarmDoc/README.md

 Currently in <a href="https://en.wikipedia.org/wiki/Software_release_life_cycle#Beta" target="release">Beta</a> the core data model and functions are considered to be feature complete.

 Core Data Model Includes:
-*Serialize all data to .3dm files
+-Serialize all data to .3dm files
-*Copy and Pase objects and associated Data within and between Rhino Files
+-Copy and Pase objects and associated Data within and between Rhino Files

 ---